-Whether you want to remove old plants or prepare the cuttings for re-planting, this article provides guidelines on how to cut bamboo rhizomes and culms the right way by using simple hand tools.
+Whether you want to remove old plants or prepare the cuttings for re-planting, this article provides guidelines on how to remove bamboo rhizomes and culms the right way by using simple hand tools.

 You may find this article useful too: 5 ways to stop bamboo from spreading

-Learning how to cut bamboo rhizomes and culms is quite easy, but the hardest part is digging up the bamboo if you have an old plant in a pot or container, or in the garden.
-It is labour intensive and back-breaking work you have to do to get the cuttings you want to re-grow.
+Learning how to remove bamboo rhizomes and culms is quite easy.
+But the hardest part is digging up the bamboo if you have an old plant in a pot or container, or in the garden.
+It is labour-intensive and back-breaking work you have to do to get the cuttings you want to re-grow.

 From experience, it took over 2.5 hours to dig up the running bamboo rhizomes in an area that is 4 m (L) x 0.2 (W) x 0.2 (D).